Lokankara/Quiz/src/main/resources/quiz-set_4.md

 ---

-## 65. In the AWS Pricing Calculator, which AWS service offers options for both a quick estimate and an advanced estimate?
+## 65. In the AWS Pricing Calculator, which AWS service offers answers for both a quick estimate and an advanced estimate?

 - Elastic Beanstalk
 - Lightsail